 Flying Ant Day is a fascinating natural phenomenon that occurs annually, typically in the summer, when large numbers of flying ants emerge at the same time.

 Despite the dramatic headlines, flying ants are not harmful to humans.
 Their emergence is one of the world's greatest – albeit most surprising – wildlife spectacles.
-So, let's celebrate the day with 10 fun Flying Ant Day facts and one very bad joke.
+So here's everything you need to know about Flying Ant Day – and the little winged ants at the centre of it all.

 Winged ants swarming on a hot summer day